aliasfoxkde/Atheon-Enhanced/README.md

 Atheon is that system.
 A pattern matching engine you define, run anywhere, and trust completely — because you wrote the rules.

 ---
+## Atheons Mission
+Atheon isn't trying to be the next big GitLeaks or anything of that nature, really.
+It's not competing to be this super giant; it's trying to be a platform.

+Imagine this: a CLI tool that a team of devs can use, right?
+And for some reason, in their code, they're working with sensitive data.
+They add their own pattern to Atheon, then push it to the codebase.
+Now Atheon's new release and their local version have this pattern registered.

+They find the sensitive info they were looking for, and now it's not committed.

+But imagine that now Atheon has this pattern, and another group of devs decides to use it because they're in a similar situation.
+The pattern is already registered.
+Now they run it on their codebase and boom—the pattern is found, day is saved.

+That's the idea.
+That's Atheon: a community-driven CLI tool that lets me, you, and Billy Bob add our own patterns that others can use as well.

+Refer to the contributing guide to add your own pattern, but do keep in mind that the creator, HoraDomu, made the architecture sound for simple, easy additions.

+---

 ## What pattern matching means